Carrols Restaurant Group

-Carrols Restaurant Group is an American franchisee company and is the largest Burger King franchisee in the world; Carrols owns and operates over 1,000+ Burger Kings, and 55 Popeyes restaurants.
+Carrols Restaurant Group, Inc. is an American franchisee company and is the largest Burger King franchisee in the world; Carrols owns and operates over 1,000 Burger Kings, and 55 Popeyes restaurants.
 The company has operated Burger Kings since 1976 in locations across 23 U.S. states.

-The company formerly owned the restaurant chains Pollo Tropical, Taco Cabana, and Carrols.
+The company has its roots in the Carrols hamburger restaurant chain which operated in parts of the U.S. beginning circa 1960.
+The domestic locations were converted to Burger King restaurants beginning in 1975, though the brand survived in other parts of the world until as late as 2012 in Finland.

-The original Carrols chain ceased operations in the United States in the mid-1970s.
-The last unaffiliated Carrols Restaurants existed in Finland.
-The chain was eventually bought out by another Finnish fast-food chain, Hesburger.
-In 2012, Hesburger announced that the brand Carrols would be discontinued, and on the 29th of May, 2012, the last Carrols (in Oulunkylä) was renamed Hesburger.
+For a time following the 1975 conversion to Burger King, the company also owned the restaurant chains Pollo Tropical and Taco Cabana.